Law of Supply and Demand in Economics

 - Initial Demand: The brand uses social media influencers and targeted marketing campaigns to create buzz around the new product, generating high initial demand.

 - Production Planning: Using PLM systems, the brand efficiently manages the design and manufacturing processes, ensuring that the sneakers are produced with sustainable materials and methods.
+The brand also evaluates whether to produce an additional unit based on real-time demand forecasts to optimize production and avoid excess inventory.

 - Inventory Management: The brand tracks inventory levels in real-time using its PLM system, ensuring that supply meets the anticipated demand without overproducing.
+The brand monitors different supply states and works to balance supply with demand, making adjustments as needed to prevent stockouts or surplus.

 - Pricing Strategy: The brand sets an initial price based on production costs and expected demand.
 If demand exceeds supply, the brand might consider a restock or a price adjustment to manage consumer expectations.

 - Consumer Feedback: By analyzing sales data and consumer feedback, the brand gains insights into market preferences, which can inform future product development and marketing strategies.
+The brand also reviews supply curves to better understand how changes in price and demand affect supply decisions for upcoming releases.

 Demand Forecasting in Supply Chain Management

 Accurate demand forecasting is critical for maintaining an efficient supply chain.
 In the apparel industry, where trends can change rapidly, precise demand forecasting helps brands align their supply with market demand, reducing the risk of surpluses and shortages.
+Understanding why demand is important allows businesses to optimize supply chain efficiency, set appropriate inventory levels, and respond quickly to market changes.

 4. Real-Time Data Integration: Integrating real-time data from various sources, such as sales channels, social media, and market reports, enhances the accuracy of demand forecasts.
 This real-time data provides a dynamic view of market conditions, allowing brands to adjust their supply chain strategies accordingly.